sergeynordicresults/sergeynordicresults.github.io/index.md

  </pre>
 </details>

-> USSR was great, we want to be in USSR, because right now we are slaves for rich people? maybe
+> "USSR was great, we want to be in USSR, because right now we are slaves for rich people"? maybe

-> Russia have won, Ukraine will not become a part of NATO
+> "Russia have won, Ukraine will not become a part of NATO anymore"

 <details>
  <pre>